DFARS COMPLIANCE: A COMPREHENSIVE GUIDE TO UNDERSTANDING REQUIREMENTS

 The NIST 800-171 is a collection of regulations that govern CUI in Non-Federal Information Systems and Organizations.
 NIST 800-171 establishes a set of standards that apply to safeguarding and distributing data that is considered sensitive but not classified.

-A revised version of NIST compliances was introduced in 2017, which requires anyone working with CUI as part of the DoD, General Services Administration (GSA), or National Aeronautics and Space Administration (NASA) to adopt security measures in handling data.
+A revised version of NIST compliance, that was introduced in 2017, required anyone working with CUI as part of the DoD, General Services Administration (GSA), or National Aeronautics and Space Administration (NASA) to adopt security measures in handling data.
+NIST 800-171 was updated again in 2024 to provide federal agencies with recommended security requirements for protecting the confidentiality of CUI when the information is residing in nonfederal systems and organizations where there are no requirements.

 DFARS follows the regulations specified in NIST SP 800-171.
 Instituted after several well-documented security breaches in federal agencies, NIST 800-171 seeks to enhance cybersecurity.
 If your company meets each requirement outlined in NIST 800-171, you are considered both DFARS and NIST 800-171 compliant.